System on a chip: Task scheduling

-SoCs often schedule tasks according to network scheduling and randomized scheduling algorithms.
+Software running on SoCs often schedules tasks according to network scheduling and randomized scheduling algorithms.

 Pipelining

 Hardware and software tasks are often pipelined in processor design.
 Pipelining is an important principle for speedup in computer architecture.
-They are frequently used in GPUs (graphics pipeline) and RISC processors (evolutions of the classic RISC pipeline), but are also applied to application-specific tasks such as digital signal processing and multimedia manipulations in the context of SoCs.
+They are frequently used in CPUs (for example, the classic RISC pipeline) and GPUs (graphics pipeline), but are also applied to application-specific tasks such as digital signal processing and multimedia manipulations in the context of SoCs.